Techtonica/curriculum/react-js/react-part4-full-apps.md

 To create new todos, add an input form that will create a new todo item and add it to the state so it shows up in the list.

 #### Add `reactstrap` npm package to your CRA project

+If you haven't yet reviewed it, review the lesson on [React Styling](./styling-react.md).

 Let's use some prebuilt and prestyled components to make our Todo App look snazzier 😎